Voted Best Personal Injury Law Firm By Georgia Lawyers

 Our Locations

 Every family who have lost a loved one to wrongful death deserves justice and support for the journey ahead.
 Such preventable loss is tragic, and grieving families deserve fair compensation and closure.
-An Atlanta wrongful death lawyer can help families pursue claims against responsible parties, whether from a car accident, medical malpractice, workplace accident, truck accident, defective product, or intentional misconduct and recover damages despite the tactics of insurance adjusters.
+A wrongful death lawyer can help families pursue claims against responsible parties, whether from a car accident, medical malpractice, workplace accident, truck accident, defective product, or intentional misconduct and recover damages despite the tactics of insurance adjusters.

 In Georgia, certain family members such as a spouse, children, or parents of the deceased have the right to file a wrongful death claim.
 If no immediate family is available, the personal representative of the deceased’s estate can take action.
 These claims seek compensation for medical bills, funeral costs, lost income, and the emotional loss of companionship.
 In cases involving egregious negligence, such as drunk driving, families may also pursue punitive damages to deter similar behavior in the future.